samuelorji/scala/README.md

  - Every commit to `develop` brach updates the content on development environment.
  - Every commit to `stage` brach updates the content on staging environment.
  - Every commit to `master` brach updates the content on production environment.
 Only production environment is accessible to the public.
-[TODO: add access for other people?]
+People outside of VirtusLab do not have access to `develop` and `stage` environments, but it will be changed in some way in the near future.

 ## Structure overview